PRESS RELEASE: Solidarity, Heartland Institute Sign Historic Climate Communique at COP24

 The statement also made clear that none of the signatories oppose “the goal of clean air nor supports the elimination of coal from the world’s energy portfolio.”

 “Solidarity has proven time and again that it will stand up the common man against the ruling elites,” Taylor said.
 “Solidarity, like the Heartland Institute, does not shy away from pointing out flaws in the United Nations' asserted climate crisis.
 Sound science is on our side and we are honored to work closely, now and in the future, with Solidarity.”

-The Heartland Institute is a 34-year-old national nonprofit organization headquartered in Arlington Heights, Illinois.
+The Heartland Institute is a national nonprofit organization founded in 1984 and headquartered in Arlington Heights, Illinois.
 Its mission is to discover, develop, and promote free-market solutions to social and economic problems.
 For more information, visit our website or call 312/377-4000.